MFT Degrees, Schools, and Careers in Kentucky

 Although there are a growing number of online MFT programs offered across the country, many of these programs many not meet the educational or practicum requirements for licensure in the state of Kentucky.
 As such, it is extremely important that students considering pursuing an online degree ensure that the coursework and practicum experiences that the program provides meets the requirements outlined by The Board of Licensure for Marriage and Family Therapists.

-To date, only two online MFT programs have received accreditation of the Commission for Accreditation of Marriage and Family Therapy Education (COAMFTE): Capella University, which offers a Master of Arts degree in MFT, and Northcentral University, which offers both a Master of Science (M.S.) and Doctor of Philosophy (PhD).
+To date, only two online MFT programs have received accreditation of the Commission for Accreditation of Marriage and Family Therapy Education (COAMFTE): Capella University, which offers a Master of Science (M.S.) in MFT, and Northcentral University, which offers both a Master of Science (M.S.) and Doctor of Philosophy (PhD).
 Although neither of these programs are based on Kentucky, students in the state are eligible for licensure so long as they ensure that the clinical practicum opportunities they complete fulfill state requirements in terms of hours and supervision.

 Learn more about MFT degrees online.